miftahzain3298-byte/stunting-detection-device/README.md

 - Fixed the sensor readings
 - Made the device robust and reliable

 **The result:** The device worked perfectly.
 The project was completed.
-I was paid 3 million IDR.

 **Why this matters:** This project shows that I can:
 - Troubleshoot complex hardware issues quickly